gildasmorvan/similar2logo/README.md

 * `PassiveTurtleSimulationParameters`, that defines the parameters of the model.
 This class inherits from `LogoSimulationParameters`.

 * `PassiveTurtleSimulationModel`, that defines the simulation model, i.e, the initial state of the simulation.
-This class inherits from `LogoSimulationModel`.
+This class inherits from `AbstractLogoSimulationModel`.

 * `PassiveTurtleSimulationMain`, the main class of the simulation.